djosephsen/slacker/docs/plugins.md

 	Run:		myRunFunc,
 }
 ```
-The general idea is that you create an instance of the proper type -- in this
+The general idea is that you define an instance of the proper type -- in this
 case, a slackerlib.MessageHandler -- and fill it out appropriately.

 * Name: is the name of your handler